robertseaton/os-blog/_posts/2011-11-01-installing-a-fedora-virtual-machine.markdown

 ---
-title: Installing a Linux Virtual Machine
+title: Installing a Fedora Virtual Machine
 layout: post
 reddit_community: technology
+fedora: true
 ---

 If you're interested in operating systems (and you're on a blog about operating systems, so you really should be), you owe it to yourself to use one that's open source, and I'm not talking about Android.
 I'm talking about *free software*.
 I'm talking about Linux.
 I'm talking about FreeBSD, OpenBSD, DragonFly BSD, NetBSD, OpenSolaris, Plan 9 From Bell Labs -- there's [an entire page of them on Wikipedia](http://en.wikipedia.org/wiki/Category:Free_software_operating_systems)!